 It may be that your place already had some barbed wire fencing installed when you moved in, or maybe it is the most cost-effective method of fencing for you.
 Where we live, our choices were limited to a barbed wire fence or building a wall.
 The wall and its continued upkeep were way over our budget, so that was a nonstarter for us.

-If you aren't sure if your dog is getting out of your wire fence, there are a few indicators to look for.
-If your dog goes out at night while you're asleep, it may be that the dog will return before you wake up and then it makes it difficult to know if it has been at home or out roaming around your neighborhood.
-Some dogs are jumpers, some are diggers and others just push their way between the strands of wire.
-To tell if your dogs are getting out, there are a few different ways to know.
+If you aren't sure if your dog is getting out of your wire fence, there are a few indicators.
+If your dog goes out at night while you're asleep, it may be that they'll return before you wake up, and then it makes it difficult to know if it has been at home or out roaming around your neighborhood.
+Some dogs are jumpers, some are diggers, and others push their way between the wire strands.
+Check for these telltale signs.

-- Check your dog for scratches on the sides or stomach area.
+- Check your dog for scratches on the sides, back, or stomach area.
 These are easier to see if the dog has short hair.
 On our Doberman, these marks are quite clear.
 Sometimes these will bleed a little as well.

-- Look for well-trodden paths, flatten grass, or digging marks near the wire.
+- Look for well-trodden paths, flattened grass, or digging marks near the wire.
 Depending on how much land you have and how overgrown it is, this could take some time.

 - Another indication is dog hair caught in the wire.
-If your dog has long hair, this may be caught where the dog has tried to pass through.
-So although he/she may have escaped the scratches, a mark has been left behind for you to see.
+If your dog has long hair, this may have caught where the dog gets out.
+So although your dog may have escaped the scratches, a mark has been left behind for you to see.

-Using this as a guide will help you know not just where but also how the dog is getting out and then you can plan how to fix the problem.
+Using this as a guide will help you know where and how the dog is getting out, and then you can plan how to fix the problem.

 Barbed Wire on Wooden Stacks or Posts

 Depending on the quality and availability of wood in your area, you may be able to source this for free.
 Barbed wire on wooden stacks is the most common method we see here.
-There are many scrub land areas and wood is readily cut by the locals.
-Depending on where you live, you may have a free source of wood such as this.
+There are many scrubland areas, and the locals readily cut wood.

-The pros are cost, depending on your area, you may be able to cut this for free.
-The use of a chainsaw would be a benefit depending on the size of stacks you require.
+The pros are cost; depending on your area, you may be able to cut this for free.
+The use of a chainsaw would be a benefit depending on the size of the stacks you require.
 If you aren't able to do this, hire someone to cut on your behalf.
 We had a worker cut for us when we required 6-7' stakes for our young coconut trees.
-He was able to go to the scrub land adjoining our house and cut 400+ for us.
-For that purpose, he just used a machete as they only needed to be a couple inches in diameter.
-Still, all of the wood here is hardwood so they will last a long time.
+He was able to go to the scrubland adjoining our house and cut 400+ for us.
+For that purpose, he just used a machete as they only needed to be a couple of inches in diameter.
+Still, all of the wood here is hardwood; therefore, they will last a long time.

-For using with barbed wire, consider wood that is at least 3" across and as high as you deem necessary.
+Consider wood that is at least 3" across and as high as you deem necessary for use with barbed wire.
 Remember, you will be placing these solidly in the ground, at least 2' deep, so work this into the decision for how high you need them.

 We still have some fencing on wooden stacks on our outer perimeter.
-This is used mainly to keep cattle out and to be used as a property line marker.
+These are mainly to keep cattle out and as a property line marker.

 The disadvantage is that wood rots and is prone to insects and is less permanent because of this.
 It also burns, so if you do any land clearance by burning, clear a firebreak near your fence.